 When can I serve Asparagus Salad?

 It’s great as an everyday dish, allowing me to satisfy my extra veg mantra.
 But it also travels well without, as mentioned, going slimy, so it’s great for BBQs, picnics, packed lunches and pot luck meals.
+Or served alongside my Beef Ragu or my Chicken Thighs Traybake.

 A great vegetarian and vegan dish that is also Gluten Free and Keto friendly due to the low carbs in the asparagus.